 Hopefully, iTunes will work without crashing or freezing.

-Why does iTunes keep freezing on my PC?
+Why does iTunes keep crashing on Windows 11/10?

 If iTunes keeps freezing on your computer, it might be because of some external plugins that you have installed in the app.
 Besides that, the problem might also be caused because of damaged files, corrupted cache, outdated app version, or improper installation of the app.
 In any case, you can fix the problem using the fixes we have discussed here.